Git Commit Push PR

 Section titled “DU-3: Write and apply the updated description”Read the current PR description to drive the compare-and-confirm step later:

-gh pr view --json body --jq '.body'Generate the updated title and body — load the ce-pr-description skill with the PR URL from DU-2 (e.g., https://github.com/owner/repo/pull/123).
-The URL preserves repo/PR identity even when invoked from a worktree or subdirectory where the current repo is ambiguous.
-If the user provided a focus (e.g., “include the benchmarking results”), append it as free-text steering after the URL.
-The skill returns a {title, body_file} block (body in an OS temp file) without applying or prompting.
+gh pr view --json body --jq '.body'Generate the updated title and body — using the PR URL from DU-2 and the commit range it covers, write an updated PR title and body.
+The URL preserves repo/PR identity even when invoked from a worktree or subdirectory.
+If the user provided a focus (e.g., “include the benchmarking results”), incorporate it into the generated content.
+Write the body to an OS temp file:

-Evidence decision: ce-pr-description preserves any existing ## Demo or ## Screenshots block from the current body by default.
-If the user’s focus asks to refresh or remove evidence, pass that intent as steering text — the skill will honor it.
-If no evidence block exists and one would benefit the reader, invoke ce-demo-reel separately to capture, then re-invoke ce-pr-description with updated steering that references the captured evidence.
+Evidence decision: Preserve any existing ## Demo or ## Screenshots block from the current body by default.
+If the user’s focus asks to refresh or remove evidence, honor that intent.
+If no evidence block exists and one would benefit the reader, load the feature-video skill to capture evidence, then splice the result as a ## Demo section into the body file.

 Compare and confirm — briefly explain what the new description covers differently from the old one.
 This helps the user decide whether to apply; the description itself does not narrate these differences.
 Summarize from the body already in context (from the bash call that wrote body_file); do not cat the temp file, which would re-emit the body.